nervina-labs/cota-aggregator/README.md

 ### Response

 ```
+block_number - The latest block number of cota-nft-entries-syncer
+transactions - The transaction list of the sepcific CoTA NFT
     cota_id - CoTA NFT Class Unique ID
     token_index - The index of the NFT Class (increment from zero)
     block_number - The block number of the mint or transfer transaction
     from - The sender address of the CoTA NFT transfer or mint transaction
     to - The receiver address of the CoTA NFT transfer or mint transaction
     tx_hash - The hash of the CoTA NFT transfer or mint transaction
     type - The type of the CoTA NFT transaction: 'transfer' or 'mint'
 ```

 ```